opensafely-core/r-docker/README.md

 v1/Dockerfile is carefully designed to use local buildkit cache, so subequent rebuilds should be very fast.

+In v2, where possible we install binary R packages for Linux from the Posit Public Package Manager (PPPM).
+And we use the pak package to install packages.
+This has several advantages including parallel downloads of packages.
+Therefore, building the v2 image only takes approx. 5 minutes, which is orders of magnitude faster than building the v1 image.

 ## Adding new packages

 :warning: To do this you will need:

  * Enough bandwidth to comfortably push potentionally gigabytes worth of Docker layers.
- * Several hours worth of CPU time to re-compile all the packages (if this is the first time you've done this and don't have them cached locally).
+ * (Under v1) Several hours worth of CPU time to re-compile all the packages (if this is the first time you've done this and don't have them cached locally).
  * Push access to ghcr.io.